OpenNMT/OpenNMT-py/docs/source/examples/LanguageModelGeneration.md

 share_vocab: true
 ```

-The training can be launched using:
+The training is launched using:
 ```bash
 onmt_train -config examples/wiki_103.yaml
 ```